 The main clubhouse sets the day up with the inviting southern charm of the staff.
 The pro shop, in a small building adjacent to the clubhouse, is fully stocked with all your golf needs and a friendly staff as well.
-Upon our arrival, we were welcomed to the course by assistant golf professional Jonathan Jester.
-He offered some great tips for playing the course that over the next few hours we would learn was sage advice—aim for the center of the greens on the par 3’s (especially the sixth hole), think twice before deciding to go for hole seven in two, and the carry over water on the 16th hole is longer than you think.
+Some tips from their onsite golf professional: aim for the center of the greens on the par 3’s (especially the sixth hole), think twice before deciding to go for hole seven in two, and the carry over water on the 16th hole is longer than you think.

 The challenge gets underway on the first hole, a 514-yard par 5 with bunkers guarding the fairway on both sides.
 An accurate drive sets up a decision—go for the green in two, meaning you have to carry the front bunker or put yourself in position to pitch on in three.
 Par is a good opening score here.

-Overall, here is what I really like about Gray Plantation:
+Overall, here is what's really great about Gray Plantation:

 - Friendly staff, from the pro shop to the grounds crew, everyone is ready to share a quick conversation.